capiaas/ShinyServicebot/README.md

 ## Getting Started

 To learn more we highly recommend you check out the [servicebot docs](https://docs.servicebot.io/).
-The site will explains in depths the setup of servicebot.
+The site will explain in depths the setup of servicebot.

 ### Servicebot setup
  - Setup servicebot account: https://dashboard.servicebot.io/signup